 Operator Online Level 2

-The training information included in Level 2 is totally new and significantly more advanced than that in Level 1.
+The training information included in Level 2 is more advanced than that in Level 1.

 Modules include subject matter such as communications paths, alarm receiver formats, dealing with difficult customer situations, enhanced customer service skills and managing false alarms, just to name a few of the modules.
 The six modules are: